sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

      <resource-group-name>:
        resources:
          <resource-id>:
-           monitorFilters: [ !voltage ] # Exclude specific monitors for this resource
+           monitorFilters: [ "!volume" ] # Exclude specific monitors for this resource
    ```

 > **Warning**: Configuring monitor filters can help optimize data collection by including only relevant monitors and excluding unnecessary ones.
 However, excluding certain monitors may result in missed outage detection or inconsistencies in collected data, such as inaccurate overall power consumption estimates or other metrics calculated by the engine.
 Use exclusions carefully to avoid missing important information.